GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 [Enso Launcher](https://gchristensen.github.io/enso-portable/) and
 [Ubiquity Web Extension](https://gchristensen.github.io/ubiquitywe/).
 Although graphical user interfaces have opened a new world in computer industry, in certain domains text commands still offer advantages in usability and accessibility.
-If your subject area could be relatively easily formalized and you have some API to act on, with the tools mentioned above you can create powerful commands that will free you from routine GUI interactions.
+If your subject area could be relatively easy formalized and you have some API to act on, with the tools mentioned above you can create powerful commands that will free you from routine GUI interactions.